nuagenetworks/nuage-metroae/Documentation/SETUP.md

 git clone https://github.com/nuagenetworks/nuage-metroae.git
 ```

-Once the nuage-metroaerepo is cloned, you can skip the rest of this procedure by running the MetroAE wizard, run_wizard.py.
+Once the nuage-metroae repo is cloned, you can skip the rest of this procedure by running the MetroAE wizard, run_wizard.py.
 You can use the wizard to automatically handle the rest of the steps described in this document plus the steps described in [customize](CUSTOMIZE.md).
 ```
 python run_wizard.py
 ```